owid/owid-grapher/README.md

 ## Migrations

 If you need to make changes to the MySQL database structure, these are specified by [typeorm](http://typeorm.io/#/) migration files.
-Use `typeorm migration:create -n MigrationName` and then populate the file with the SQL statements to alter the tables, using past migration files for reference if needed.
-Then run migrations with `typeorm migration:run`.
-To access this CLI tool install typeorm globally using `npm i -g typeorm` or use the repository executable at `./node_modules/.bin/typeorm`.
+Use `yarn typeorm migration:create -n MigrationName` and then populate the file with the SQL statements to alter the tables, using past migration files for reference if needed.
+Then run migrations with `yarn typeorm migration:run`.

 ## Development console